-Value of Culture: on the relationship between Economics, Culture & Arts 20-24 August, 2013, Amsterdam
+Value of Culture: on the relationship between Economics, Culture & Arts August 18-23, 2014

 Participants will gain up to date knowledge about the functioning of cultural institutions, the creative industries, creativity, cultural policy and the new economy.
-You will learn when and how economic thinking applies, and you will discover that the knowledge you acquire and all insights will have relevance to your own practice!
+They will learn when and how economic thinking applies, and discover that the knowledge acquired will have relevance in the daily practice!

 What we are doing